gbkorr/Banana-Brawl-Bonanza/README.md

 # Banana-Brawl-Bonanza

 Unfinished sequel to Banana Brawl with working online multiplayer, also from High School.
-Code finished, but no fleshed-out game.
+The engine is complete, but no fleshed-out game.

+The focus of this project was to make really clean, maintainable code, and I think I succeeded.
+The codebase (aside from maybe the menus) was very convenient to work with and add new content to.

+lotsa videos

 ## Wild